giscus/giscus/README.md

 If you're using giscus, consider [starring 🌟 giscus on GitHub][repo] and adding the [`giscus`][giscus-topic] topic [to your repository][topic-howto]! 🎉

+## advanced usage

+You can add additional configurations (e.g. allowing specific origins) by following the [advanced usage guide][advanced-usage].

 ## migrating

 If you've previously used other systems that utilize GitHub Issues (e.g. [utterances][utterances], [gitalk][gitalk]), you can [convert the existing issues into discussions][convert].
 After the conversion, just make sure that the mapping between the discussion titles and the pages are correct, then giscus will automatically use the discussions.